Ptujec/LaunchBar/Window-Actions/README.md

 ## Disclaimer

 Some windows may not resize properly for varying reasons.
 It depends on available screen space and required minimum window size.
 I also experienced some inconsistent weirdness with Safari in my testing.
 For the most part the actions should run very well though.

+## Other useful information

+I know we are all about the keyboard.
+But I also like my trackpad gestures.
+So in addition to these I use a cool tool called [Swish](https://highlyopinionated.co/swish/).

+Also it might be helpful to [learn how windows function](https://macmost.com/a-beginners-guide-to-resizing-mac-windows.html) in general and how to manipulate them with a mouse or trackpad.

 ## Download